JMC Teshun

-The JMC Teshun is a light commercial van manufactured by Jiangling Motors based on the fourth generation Ford Transit.
+The JMC Teshun is a light commercial van manufactured by Jiangling Motors based on the second generation Ford Transit.

-Overview
+Design

-Originally being a licensed Ford Transit production, the Jiangling-Ford model was sold from 2006-2017 and styling remained unchanged throughout the model years sold as a Ford product.
+Originally being a licensed Ford Transit production, the Jiangling-Ford model was sold from 2006 to 2017 and styling remained unchanged throughout the model years sold as a Ford product.

 Starting from May 2017, a version of the old Transit manufactured by JMC was rebadged and slightly redesigned with a completely new front DRG and restyled tail lamp inserts.
 The rebadged version was then called the JMC Teshun.
 Pricing ranges from 99,800 yuan to 139,200 yuan.

 Specifications

 The Teshun is powered by a range of engine options: a 2.8 liter turbo diesel engine producing 108 hp and a 4G69S4N 2.4 liter inline-4 gasoline engine producing 136 hp.
 Both engines are mated to a 5-speed manual gearbox.
 The JMC Teshun is available in 3-seater, 6- to 8-seater, 10-seater, and 14- to 15-seater models matching with a selection of low, middle, and tall roof options.